scalespeeder/DayZ-113-LIVONIA-Nadbor-Trader-With-Truck-XML-Files-Console-PC/readme.txt

 These XML files will add trader items to the shop in Nadbor, with a Trader Truck parked outside.

-To install these files simply upload them over the top of your existing files and restart your server.
+To install these files simply upload them over the top of your existing files and restart your server..

-Please notes that the trader-truck-spawnabletype.xml trader-truck-event.xml extra_types.xml colour_Spawnabletypes.xml files
-should be uploaded to your DB folder.

-Please note that these are Vanilla 112 files and that item spawns in the store count towards that items nominal value, so you may want to consider increaseing those values in the types.xml so items still spawn in other places.
+Please note that these are Vanilla 113 files and that item spawns in the store count towards that items nominal value, so you may want to consider increasing those values in the types.xml so items still spawn in other places.

 Thanks, Rob.